What is the difference between synthetic supplements and “natural supplements”?

 This is a question we get a lot.

-When it comes to nutrients, aiming to get the majority of your vitamins, minerals, and macros from whole, unprocessed foods will always be ideal.
+When it comes to nutrients, aiming to get most of your vitamins, minerals, and macros from whole, unprocessed foods will always be ideal.

 But let’s face it.

-But the average lifestyle is busy, and doesn’t easily lend itself to getting in a colorful, varied plate at every meal.
+The average lifestyle is busy and doesn’t easily lend itself to getting in a colorful, varied plate at every meal.

 So, for those of us who

 - Prioritize others, caring for family and friends

 - Manage existing medical conditions

 - Balance personal stressors from our surrounding environment